This post will cover how you can view your Twitch chat so that you can continue to talk to your viewers while you stream.

 2. Baffler to See Twitch Chat on One Monitor

-Baffler is a transparent Twitch chat overlay that allows you view your Twitch chat over your game.
+Baffler is a transparent Twitch chat overlay that allows you to view your Twitch chat over your game.

 How to Set-up Baffler as a Twitch Chat Overlay